 How to Maintain a Terrarium or Ecosystem – The Complete Guide to Carefree Greenery in Glass

 A closed terrarium is also called an ecosystem.
-It's sealed and self-contained with nutrients and water.
+It's sealed and self-sufficient, providing food and water.
 You don't need to open it.

 An open terrarium is a terrarium that can accommodate any plant.
-You do need to provide it with water and care.
+It does require regular care, however.

 What is an ecosystem? (closed terrarium)

 A closed terrarium ecosystem functions like a miniature ecosystem.
 Just like in the real world: warm air rises, and in the terrarium, the moisture evaporates.
 When warm air rises, you get clouds here on Earth.
-In the ecosystem, you get water on the glass, which is called condensation.
-Clouds with water form rain.
-In the ecosystem, it drips back into the soil.
+In the ecosystem, you get water on the glass, which we call condensation.
+Clouds produce rain.
+In the ecosystem, this rain drips back into the soil.
 This has advantages, but there can also be disadvantages.
 In most cases, it's just like on Earth: a miniature world, a self-sufficient plant terrarium.

 Disadvantage of the ecosystem:you never know what nature is up to.
 In small cases, plants can die.
 You can solve this by adding a new plant to the terrarium.
 When a plant dies, we call it compost.
 This strengthens the other plants with nutrients.
 You could see it as a disadvantage, but we see it as strengthening the other plants.
 Just as nature intended.

-What should you pay attention to when caring for a plant ecosystem?
+What should you pay attention to when caring for a closed terrarium/ecosystem?

 Light